folkzb/magalu/mgc/sdk/README.md

 MagaLu SDK
 ==========

-This provides an internal Software Development Kit (SDK) shared between code generator, TerraForm and command line (CLI).
+This provides the MagaLu's Software Development Kit (SDK) with all supported modules and actions.